swiftype/swiftype-common-php/README.md

 Documentation of this repository have been archived [here](docs/Usage.md).

-If you want to find the documentation for up top date version, please visit [https://github.com/elastic/openapi-codegen-php](https://github.com/elastic/openapi-codegen-php)
+If you want to find the documentation for up to date version, please visit [https://github.com/elastic/openapi-codegen-php](https://github.com/elastic/openapi-codegen-php)

 ## License 📗